 In order to manage its environmental obligations, the University has developed and maintains a "Register of Legal Requirements and Other Compliance Obligations" as part of its EMS documentation.
-The up-keep of this document and oversight of compliance with legal and other relevant obligations is the responsibility of CEPT.
-This includes ensuring the relevant environmental permits, licences, registrations, and authorisations are in place, up-to-date and accurate.
+The up-keep of this document and oversight of compliance with legal and other relevant obligations is the responsibility of CEPT, led by the CEPT Compliance Coordinators, who sit within the University's Health & Safety team.
+This includes ensuring the relevant environmental permits, licences, registrations and authorisations are in place, up-to-date and accurate.